 20% of your users bring in 80% of your revenue.
 And 80% of your revenue is what’s keeping you in business.
 So you gotta be on your best behavior with that 20%.

-Create an automation for the top 20% users on your website:
+Create marketing automation flows for the top 20% users on your website:

 Every month, your top20% users could receive an automated email giving them a special voucher or discount code to use in that month.

 This will be leading these users further down the loyalty funnel- how cool is that?